Jasperware: Wedgwood designs

 The artists used for jasperware cannot always be identified, as they are not named on pieces they designed.
-As well as the Flaxmans, father and son, Wedgwood commissioned George Stubbs, and William Wood.
+Wedgwood commissioned George Stubbs and William Wood, as well as the Flaxmans, father and son.
 William Hackwood was his chief in-house modeller, who was sometimes allowed to initial pieces.
-Using the celebrity of the aristocratic amateurs Lady Templeton and Lady Diana Beauclerk, as well as Emma Crewe, no doubt helped sales.
-As well as many original designs, ancient and modern works in various media were copied.
+Using the celebrity of aristocratic amateurs Lady Templeton and Lady Diana Beauclerk, as well as Emma Crewe, no doubt helped sales.
+Ancient and modern works in various media were copied and new, original designs created.

-Jasperware is particularly associated with the neoclassical sculptor and designer John Flaxman Jr who began to supply Wedgwood with designs from 1775.
+Jasperware is particularly associated with the neoclassical sculptor and designer John Flaxman Jr., who began to supply Wedgwood with designs from 1775.
 Flaxman mostly worked in wax when designing for Wedgwood.
-The designs were then cast: some of them are still in production.
+The designs were then cast; some of them are still in production.

 Sir William Hamilton's collection of ancient Greek vases was an important influence on Flaxman's work.
-These vases were first known in England from D'Hancarville's engravings, published from 1766.
+These vases were first known in England from D'Hancarville's engravings, published in stages from 1766.

-Inspiration for Flaxman and Wedgwood came not only from ancient ceramics, but also from cameo glass, particularly the Portland Vase which was brought to England by Sir William Hamilton by 1784.
-The vase was lent to Wedgwood by the third Duke of Portland from 1786.
-Wedgwood devoted four years of painstaking trials at duplicating the vase in black and white jasperware, which was finally completely in 1790, the figures perhaps modelled by William Hackwood.
+Inspiration for Flaxman and Wedgwood came not only from ancient ceramics, but also from cameo glass, particularly the Portland Vase which was brought to England by Hamilton by 1784.
+The vase was lent to Wedgwood by William Cavendish-Bentinck, 3rd Duke of Portland from 1786.
+Wedgwood devoted four years of painstaking attempts at duplicating the vase in black and white jasperware, which was finally completed in 1790, the figures perhaps modelled by William Hackwood.
 The replica was exhibited in London in that year, with the initial showing restricted to 1,900 tickets, which soon sold out.
 Wedgwood's careful copies proved extremely useful when the vase was smashed in the British Museum in 1845, and then reconstructed by the restorer John Doubleday.
 The original edition was of 50 copies; in 1838 a further edition was cast in one piece, with the background then painted.